 "Hi.
 Um, do you need a refill or . . . ?"

 I actually started to step back before I did say something so horrifying.
 His hair was pretty.
 It was long, which wasn't unusual around here next to a reservation, but a little different for a white guy.
-I think he was white.
+I thought he was white.
 He was pale, but his features were . . . foreign.
 Strange.
 Almost like a person of another race who was albino.
 But his eyes were dark.
 And his hair.
 He was just very pale.
-And he was just staring at me for so long that I almost thought I must have said something inappropriate or maybe I hadn't said anything at all?
-Maybe I had just walked up and stood there!
+And he was just staring at me for so long that I almost thought I must have said something inappropriate, or maybe I hadn't said anything at all?
+Maybe I had just walked up and stood there staring at him.
 I had opened my mouth to try to speak, hoping whatever came out wasn't as embarrassing as what I was already doing when he spoke finally.

 "No, thank you, Isabella.
 I only need my check."